 Nenets belongs to the Samoyedic branch of the Finno-Ugric languages.
 It is spoken by about 27,000 people in Siberia, particularly in the Nenets, Yamalo-Nenets, and Taymyr Autonomous Okrugs, in the Komi Republic, and in the eastern parts of Murmansk Oblast on the Kola peninsula.

 There are two main dialects of Nenets: Tundra Nenets and Forest Nenets, and there is only limited mutual intelligibility between them.
 About 95% of Nenets speakers speak Tundra Nenets.

-Nenets first appeared in written form in the 1830s in reglious texts published by Venyamin Smirnov, an archimandrite or superior bishop in the Eastern Orthodox church.
-Before that, the Nenets used various pictographic symbols called tamga to mark property.
-In 1931 a standard, Latin-based orthography was established, then the Cyrillic alphabet was adopted in 1937.
+Nenets first appeared in written form in the 1830s in religious texts published by Venyamin Smirnov, an archimandrite or superior bishop in the Eastern Orthodox church.
+Before that, the Nenets used various pictographic symbols called "tamga" to mark property.
+In 1931, a standard, Latin-based orthography was established.
+That was abandoned when the Cyrillic alphabet was adopted in 1937

 Some of the information on this page was provided by Wolfram Siegel and 이윤호